-The College's net position increased by \$10.6 million to \$50.7 million at June 30, 2023, from \$40.1 million at June 30, 2022.
+The College's net position increased \$8.0 million from \$50.7 million at June 30, 2023 to \$58.7 million at June 30, 2024.
 Net position represents the balance in the College's assets and deferred outflows of resources after liabilities and deferred inflows of resources are deducted.

-Operating revenues increased to \$5.9 million from \$5.6 million during the years ended June 30, 2023, and 2022, respectively.
-Non-operating revenues and expenses, net, decreased \$9.2 million.
-Included in non-operating revenues are State on-behalf revenues, which decreased from \$11.7 million to \$6.7 million in fiscal years 2022 and 2023, respectively.
-These on-behalf revenues represent combined pension and other post-employment benefit (OPEB) contributions made on behalf of the College by the State of Illinois to the State University Retirement System (SURS) and State of Illinois College Insurance Program (CIP).
-Total revenues and capital contributions, excluding State on-behalf contributions, decreased \$4.2 million from \$52.2 million to \$48.0 million in fiscal years 2022 and 2023, respectively.
-This decrease is due to a reduction in federal grants and contracts of \$7.1 million, primarily driven by the conclusion of the Higher Education Emergency Relief Fund (HEERF) grants in early FY2023, offset partially by an increase in investment income of \$1.2 million.
-Total College expenses decreased \$11.0 million from \$55.1 million to \$44.1 million in fiscal years 2022 and 2023, respectively.
+Operating revenues increased \$0.4 million from fiscal year 2023 to 2024.
+Non-operating revenues and expenses, net, also increased \$0.8 million.
+State on-behalf revenues, which decreased by \$0.2 million, are included in non-operating revenues.
+These on-behalf revenues represent combined pension and other post-employment benefit (OPEB) contributions made on-behalf of the College by the State of Illinois to the State University Retirement System (SURS) and State of Illinois College Insurance Program (CIP).
+Total revenues and capital contributions, excluding State on-behalf contributions, increased \$0.5 million from \$48.0 million to \$48.5 million in fiscal years 2023 and 2024, respectively.
+This increase is primarily due to an increase in federal, state, and local grants and contracts of \$0.7 million and an increase of \$0.6 million in investment income, offset partially by a decrease in capital contributions of \$0.8 million.
+Total College expenses increased \$2.8 million from \$44.1 million to \$46.9 million in fiscal years 2023 and 2024, respectively.
 More discussion of the change in operating expenses is available on the following pages.